Temperature, Kinetic Theory, and the Gas Laws

 - Convert temperatures between the Celsius, Fahrenheit, and Kelvin scales.

-- Define thermal equilibrium.
+- Explain the concept of thermal equilibrium.

 - State the zeroth law of thermodynamics.

-Misconception Alert: Human Perception vs. Reality
+Misconception Alert: Human Sensation vs. Scientific Measurement

 Temperature Scales